-This butternut squash soup is just what’s needed for a cozy night in during this hibernation season.
-All of the comforting flavors of Fall blend together to create a delightful soup that’s both healthy and absolutely delicious.
+This butternut squash soup is just what you need for a cozy night in during this hibernation season.
+All of the comforting flavors of Fall blend together to create a luxurious soup that’s both healthy and absolutely delicious.
 It’s perfect as a meal all on its own, alongside a salad and some crusty GF bread, or as a fun appetizer before a Thanksgiving feast.

 Do you prefer a combination of sweet and savory flavors?
 Try adding some nutmeg and cinnamon to the mix.
-If you want straightforward savory (which is my favorite version), add some goat cheese and crumbled turkey bacon.
+If you want straightforward savory (which is my favorite version), add some crumbled goat cheese.
 The possibilities are endless, so have fun experimenting with your own favorite flavors and make this soup your signature dish at the next holiday event.

 - Olive oil